apache/druid/docs/querying/multi-value-dimensions.md

 ]
 ```

-notice how original rows are "exploded" into multiple rows and merged.
+Notice that original rows are "exploded" into multiple rows and merged.

-### Example: GroupBy query with a selector query filter
+## Example: GroupBy query with a selector query filter

 See [query filters](filters.md) for details of selector query filter.